-The following image indicates the location of the battery and provides a visual representation of the installation procedure.
+The figure indicates the location of the base cover and provides a visual representation of the installation procedure.

 - 1. Connect the battery cable to the system board, if applicable. - 2.
-Place the base cover on top of the palm-rest and keyboard assembly. - 3.
-Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 4.
+Place the base cover over the palm-rest and keyboard assembly.

+- 3. Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 4.
 Tighten the two captive screws that secure the base cover to the palm-rest and keyboard assembly. - 5.
-Replace the five (M2x4) screws that secure the base cover to the palm-rest and keyboard assembly.
+Replace the seven screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly.

-1. Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.